vapi4k/vapi4k/vapi4k-docs/topics/ToolsAndFunctions.md

 # Tools and Functions

-Tools and functions
-The Vapi4k DSL allows you to assign tools and functions to assistants, which allows an LLM to perform tasks and calculations.
+The Vapi4k DSL allows you to assign tools and functions to assistants, which enables an LLM to perform tasks and calculations.

 ## Tools